-Tiah has spent over eight years in communications positions for public-service organizations such as Trillium Family Services, the University of Oregon, and most recently, Oregon Health & Science University.
+Tiah has spent over ten years in communications positions for public service organizations such as Trillium Family Services, the University of Oregon, and most recently, Oregon Health & Science University.
 Over the last decade, she’s developed everything from radio spots and short screenplays to executive speeches and fundraising campaign materials.

 Currently, Tiah serves as the president for VoiceCatcher, a non-profit that nurtures and promotes women writers and artists in the Portland, Oregon metro area, and as managing editor for VoiceCatcher: a journal of women’s voices and visions.

 Tiah holds a B.A. in English Literature and Film Studies from the University of Oregon and an M.S. in Writing and Book Publishing from Portland State University.
-Her poetry has appeared in CutBank Literary Magazine, VoiceCatcher, Paper Nautilus, and the anthologies Forty Years of CutBank and Just Now: Twenty New Portland Poets.
-Poems are forthcoming from Rust + Moth, Rogue Agent, and The Timberline Review.
+Her poetry has appeared in CutBank, VoiceCatcher, Paper Nautilus, Rust + Moth, Rogue Agent, and the anthologies Forty Years of CutBank and Just Now: Twenty New Portland Poets.
+Poems are forthcoming from Tinderbox Poetry Journal, The Timberline Review, and Spoon River Poetry Review.
 Her poems can also be found on Ink Node.